BProg/vscode-swift/README.md

 ## Development setup
 - run npm install inside the `vscode-swift-language` and `vscode-swift-language-server` folders
 - open VS Code on `vscode-swift-language` and `vscode-swift-language-server`
+- we use `typings` to find type definitions for typescript interfaces to. `npm install typings -g`

 ## Developing the server
 - open VS Code on `vscode-swift-language-server`